Dharshni10/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 4. Plot the required graph both for test data and training data.

-5. Find the values of MSE , MAE and RMSE.
+5. Find the values of MSE,MAE and RMSE.

 ## Program:
 ```